 It depends on how the fire started, but typically your vehicle isn’t covered for fire damage under your home insurance.
-If your car is the only thing that caught fire, your car insurance will be responsible for the cost.
+If your car is the only thing that caught fire, your car insurance covers the cost .
 But if your home burned down and your garage and car caught fire from the flames, your homeowners insurance should cover it.